Community Fruit Harvest

 We can provide our own ladders, boxes and volunteers.
 You just need to tell us when and where, and if there is anything we should know about your property.

-Pickers & Distruibutors
+Pickers & Distributors

 We need help all around Dunedin to pick the fruit.
 Some jobs are less labour intensive than others and don’t require heavy lifting or climbing ladders.
 Some jobs are suited for tamariki and families.
 We’d love to find opportunities for everyone, so just ask!
-General mobility and fitness is required.
+General mobility and fitness are required.
 Shifts are usually announced a week before, with various times and days (it all depends on when the fruit is ready!).
 Picking is generally 1-2 hours, and supplies are usually provided, and carpool options are available.
-If a coordinator isn’t available to do a shift with you, they will share all of the relevant information and where to deliver the fruit to.
+If a co-ordinator isn’t available to do a shift with you, they will share all of the relevant information and where to deliver the fruit to.

 You get to see some amazing gardens around the community, and volunteers are welcome to take some of the fruit they pick home.